 Here there’s a Casino too, where you can enjoy a delicious 10 course dinner, with live music and gifts.
 Book as soon as you can to reserve a seat!

-What to Eat at the Bratislava Christmas Market
+What to Eat while visiting Bratislava’s Christmas Market

 As you might have guessed, it’s always better to visit the Bratislava Christmas Markets on an empty stomach.